mozilla/rust-code-analysis/rust-code-analysis-book/src/developers/loc.md

 ### CLOC

 A count of the comments in the code.
 The type of comment does not matter ie single line, block, or doc.
-METRIC VALUE: 2
+METRIC VALUE: 6

 ### BLANK

 Last but not least, this metric counts the blank lines present in a code.
-METRIC VALUE:
+METRIC VALUE: 2

 ## Implementation